Surface Similarity Parameter: A New Machine Learning Loss Metric for Oscillatory Spatio-Temporal Data: Introduction

-Conventional Euclidean distance metrics such as the mean squared error and mean absolute error do not take the sequential data characteristic into account, nor smoothness or continuity of the predicted sequences.
-Instead, considering sequences as values sampled from some distribution, the MSE aims at fitting the mean, and the MAE at fitting the median of that distribution.
-Often times, a spectral decomposition of complex (spatio-) temporal dynamics is utilized to describe the data in a finite series of harmonics, each described by amplitude, frequency and phase.
+Conventional Euclidean distance metrics such as the mean squared error (MSE) and mean absolute error (MAE) do not take the sequential data characteristic into account, nor smoothness or continuity of the predicted sequences.
+Instead, considering sequences as a set of values sampled from some distribution, the MSE and MAE aim at fitting the mean and median, respectively, of that distribution.
+Often times, a spectral decomposition of complex (spatio-) temporal dynamics is utilized to describe the data in a finite series of harmonics, each described by amplitude, frequency and phase \citep{Giannakis_2019}.
 From this viewpoint, Euclidean distance metrics are biased towards amplitude errors, rendering them as sub-optimal loss functions for some machine learning tasks as our work will illustrate.
 We introduce the surface similarity parameter SSP \citep{Perlin2014ARQ} as a novel loss metric, that is capable of combining amplitude, frequency and phase errors into a single scalar error metric.
-Thereby, the SSP can provide several benefits for machine learning applications on oscillatory sequential data.
+Thereby, the SSP can provide several benefits for machine learning applications on complex oscillatory sequential data.

 Studying the highly chaotic dynamics of the a) one- and b) two-dimensional Kuramoto–Sivashinsky equation (KS-eq.), and the c) propagation of dispersive surface waves of a very broad spectrum, our work indicates that the SSP is a particularly beneficial loss function the more complex the sequences are, that is, the wider the underlying wave spectrum becomes (i.e. the larger the number of relevant harmonics in the spectral decomposition).
-Our numerical experiments indicate that the SSP enhances optimizer convergence through effective gradient shaping, increases robustness against broad-banded spectra, and introduces strong regularization effects.
+Our numerical experiments indicate that the SSP enhances optimizer convergence through effective gradient shaping, increases robustness against broad-banded spectra and weight initialization, and introduces strong regularization effects.
 Further, the benefits of the SSP loss function are shown to be rooted in an error saturation effect, that is effectively bounding the degree to which two sequences can be dissimilar, thereby forming sharper global minima in a flattened error functional in the parameter optimization space.